VasuDevrani/ServerlessAPI-aws/README.md

 # ServerlessAPI-aws
 ### Simple CRUD API using aws serverless infrastructure

-➡️**API is not functional to cut the pricing of AWS services, but it works**
+> ⚠️ API is not functional right now, to pause the billing of AWS services, but it works

 </br>